MennaReda2005/Hypertension-medical-rag2/README.md

     ↓
 Vector Representation

-The same embedding space is used to represent the user's query, allowing the system to identify semantically similar medical content.
+The user's query is also converted into an embedding, allowing the system to identify semantically similar medical content.

 ---